notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Westneat25disaprTopStudentsSPS.md

 %% begin Obsidian Notes %%
 ___

-Seattle's cancellation of advanced math in schools is another example of lofty liberal goals, but poor implementation and unconcern about results -- or even suppressing them.
-Author says this is chronic in Seattle, similar to defund the police, laissez-faire hard drugs policy, and homeless encampments.
-But at least SPS finally backed down on their plan, recognized failure, and adopted the more sensible they should have started with.
+Seattle's cancellation of advanced math in schools is another example of lofty liberal goals followed by poor implementation and unconcern about results -- or even suppressing them.
+Author says this is chronic in Seattle, similar to Defund The Police, laissez-faire hard drugs policy, and homeless encampments.
+But at least SPS finally did back down on their plan, recognized failure, and adopted the more sensible approach they should have started with.

-The cancellation plan eliminated advanced learning programs in schools.
-The idea was to make education more  diverse by effectively eliminating teach math above grade level (according to some parents).
-The idea was to "desegregate," as one virtue-signaling school board member said, as is so common, tacitly accusing anybody who disagrees of racism.
+The advanced math cancellation plan eliminated advanced learning programs in schools.
+The idea was to make education more diverse by effectively prohibitively teaching math above grade level (according to some parents).
+The idea was to "desegregate," as one virtue-signaling school board member put it, as is so common, tacitly accusing anybody who disagrees of racism.
 ### Results
 - Hamilton middle school
 	- 2016: